Loading

 Grinding, shot blasting, and robotic polishing cells remove gates, risers, and surface imperfections.
 Parts inspected before advancing to machining.

 Dedicated brass machining floor (NEW 2024-2026): CNC machining centers, lathes, and cobots (robotic arms).
-Purpose-built for brass and copper alloy families with the latest technology.
+Purpose-built for brass and bronze alloy families with the latest technology.

 Dedicated assembly area for final part integration.
 Components are assembled, and valves undergo pressure and leak testing to ensure compliance with customer specifications.